0nix/ggj21/twine/evidence_questioning.md

 Sessler continues to stay silent, Bayer tuts and shakes his head in disgust.

-"What we have here is an illegal book.
+"What we have here is an illegal publication, classified prohibited western propaganda.
 There is merit in pursuing that investigative line through our current surveillance.
 It would concern us to know where Hassel got that book.
-They are a clear and present enemy."
+The purveyor is a clear and present enemy."
 Sergeant Bayer says, in that sort of manner when you announce you're done discussing a topic.

 Lieutenant Sessler disagrees.
 "Get him to an interrogation chamber now, and we'll know right away!"

 Sergeant Bayer massages his temples, clearly annoyed.
 "Wrong!
 He does not benefit in any way from telling us anything we might think is the truth!
-And I would not like to go and spin on the word of a first-time offender if it can lead us to the true enemy."
+And I would not like to go and rely solely on a first-time offender if it can lead us to the true enemy."

 "What you're suggesting is waiting."
 Lieutenant Sessler responds with disgust.
 "No problem gets solved by waiting.
 Are we even the Ministry of State Security at this point?!
 Ten years ago-"

-"Ten years ago this Ministry replaced enforcement of the law with iron and blood!
+"Ten years ago this Ministry confused enforcement of the law with iron and blood!
 A policy that has wasted this organization's time and resources so we would be feared!
 Our Politburo has decided that we shall stop wasting our time bleeding the populace at large dry while the enemies of this nation escape between the cracks!
 Under my watch we will be sharpshooters, not disgusting western hillbillies!
 I have that mandate, Lieutenant Sessler!
 We both do!"
 Sessler shouts.

-As he finishes, silence falls in the room.
+A brief silence falls in the room before he adds something else.
+"Or would you like the boys at Division IX crawled up so far up your rear they'll greet you when you brush your teeth in the morning?"
+Bayer says with a bit of hoarseness in his voice.

 [You argue that in any other circumstance the detention of Albert Hassel would be immediate, given the delicate situation it would be advisable to allow him to think he's not being watched.]